 The Company has adopted the 2014 Amendment which requires the gain or loss from lost control of a subsidiary that does not constitute a business as defined in IFRS 3 as a result of a transaction involving an associate or a joint venture that is accounted for using the equity method is recognized only to the extent of the unrelated investors' interest in the associate or joint venture.
 The Company has determined that Argentina Entities do not constitute a business as defined in IFRS 3.
 Therefore, the Company has recognized a net gain of \$1,341,275 consisting of \$795,435 as a result of disposition of 30% interest in the Argentina Entities and \$545,840 representing the re-measurement of the fair value of the interest retained in the Argentina Entities to the extent of unrelated investors' interest during the year ended November 30, 2016 by applying the 2014 Amendment.
-The fair value of the interest retained in the Argentina Entity fair value of the interest retained on a relative fair value fair value of the retained in the Argentina Entity is measured on a relative fair value fair valu basis.
+The fair value of the interest retained in the Argentina Entity is measured on a relative fair value basis.

 The Argentina Entities had nominal net book value as at November 30, 2016, the initial re-measurement of the interest retained in the Argentina Entities in the amount of \$561,503 mainly assigned to the mineral claims located in Argentina.
 On November 30, 2016, the Company performed an impairment assessment on the interest retained in the Argentina Entities and wrote down the investment in Argentina Entities to \$1 as the recovery and the collectability is in doubt.